Montana/manifest/README.md

 travis login --pro --github-token (your github token)
 ```

-Then just to make sure you're logged into the proper Travis CI account run:
+Then just to make sure you're logged into the proper Travis account run:

 ```bash
 travis whatsup